John Ryan (publisher)

 John Ryan is an Irish journalist and publisher.
 He is a former editor of Magill and In Dublin.
 His publications include the magazines VIP and New York Dog (both with former business partner, Michael O'Doherty) and the websites blogorrah.com, and Broadsheet.ie.
 In 2009 Ryan also created and starred in a RTÉ Two comedy television show This is Nightlive, which mimicked the antics of Ireland's newscasters and other newsroom members.

 Early life

-Ryan grew up in Monkstown, County Dublin and was educated at Christian Brothers College, Monkstown Park.
+Ryan grew up in Monkstown, Dublin and was educated at C.B.C.
+Monkstown.
 A number of his relatives, including his father John Ryan Snr, were well known in the arts scene in Dublin.
 His grandfather, Séamus Ryan, was a Senator in the Irish Parliament whilst his aunt Kathleen Ryan was an actress.

 Career

 Early work

-Ryan started his career in journalism with a local newspaper in north London, 'The Hornsey Journal'.
+Ryan started his career in journalism with a local newspaper in north London, The Hornsey Journal.
 Ryan served as a war correspondent during his early years, reporting from Bosnia, Rwanda and apartheid South Africa.
 He was also editor of Magill magazine and The Sunday Times Culture section in addition to journalism with the Sunday Independent.